joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6998841/2026/01/26/can-arsenal-win-the-premier-league-without-an-outstanding-attacker/

 **Philip Rivers removes himself from Bills coaching consideration: Sources**\
-`Rivers, 44, has no NFL coaching experience, but addressed the idea after the Colts final regular-season game in early January.`\
+`Rivers, 44, has no NFL coaching experience, but addressed the idea after the Colts' final regular-season game in early January.`\
 https://nytimes.com/athletic/6999091/2026/01/26/philip-rivers-bills-coaching-candidacy/

 **Business Leaders Face a Test in Minneapolis**\